XplicitComputing/messages/README.md

-# libxcmessages
+# Messages

+What is Messages?

-Messages is a schema designed for engineers and scientists that efficiently enables numerical and related data to be shared across high-performance computing sessions and programming languages.
+Messages (libxcmessages) is a schema designed for engineers and scientists that enables numerical and related data to be shared across high-performance computing sessions and programming languages.
+It requires a <a href=https://developers.google.com/protocol-buffers/docs/downloads>protoc 3 compiler</a>.

+A message is defined to be some transmit-able idea, useful for a specific context (though actually quite flexible given how multiple messages can interact).
+Messages are a collection of 18 practical concepts for computer-aided engineering.
+It could be coalesced data for a particular property, the description of a physical model as its algorithms, the specific setup of a system, etc..
+Ideally, each message concept is characteristic and orthogonal to other messages, constructing a basis set with a few practical message types (to-be-defined and learned).
+Messages permit embedding sub-message members, which makes complex obect-oriented concepts possible.
+In other cases, vectorized data takes advantage of packed repeated fields to permit parallel operations and direct copying.
+In order to communicate across a spectrum of programming languages/environments, the layout and names (and types) of the known data fields must be defined and convention maintained to promote high-performance interoperability.
+This schema leverages machine-generated code as the accessors (get/set functions) for integrated engineering environments such as xcompute-server and xcompute-client.

 ## 0. getting started